 Guided Trip Notes

 Four- and 6-hour trips include beverages and snacks; 8-hour trips include lunch.
-Waders, boots, rod and reel, are available at no charge if you do not have your own.
+Waders, boots, rod and reel, are available for $15 if you do not have your own.
 Your trip time does not include travel time- a four hour trip means four hours on the water, so plan on travel to and from the fishing location as part of the outing.
 You need a Colorado fishing license, available at the shop.
+You will need to pay the Rocky Mountain National Park entry fee: the daily fee is $25, or $35 for a week, good for up to three people in one vehicle.

 A Typical Trip